Ways to Experience Opening Night

-Follow @MetOpera on Facebook, Twitter, Instagram, and TikTok for behind-the-scenes action as we approach Opening Night—and on the big day.
-Share your own photos using hashtag #MetON.
+Follow @MetOpera on Facebook, X, Instagram, and TikTok for behind-the-scenes action as we approach Opening Night—and on the big day.
+Share your own photos using the hashtag #MetON.

 Also During Opening Week

 Can’t attend Opening Night?
-The October 22 performance of Medea kicks off the Met’s new season of Live in HD transmissions.
+The October 21 performance of Dead Man Walking kicks off the Met’s new season of Live in HD transmissions.
 Find a theater near you and buy Live in HD tickets here.